Azure-Samples/DoubleKeyEncryptionService/README.md

     - Modify the value of 'PrivatePem' to be a valid private key in PEM format
 - Go to Debug -> Start Debugging

-## Key concepts

-Provide users with more context on the tools and services used in the sample.
-Explain some of the code that is being used and how services interact with each other.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a